 In Chapter 2, "Switch Integration Planning", you completed administration worksheets.
-Refer to the worksheets in Chapter 2 as you continue with the DCIU link administration process.
+See those worksheets you continue with the DCIU link administration process.

 When you access the screen, the cursor appears in the Extension Length field.
 The Switch Link Type and Switch Release fields are display only.
 You cannot change the information in these fields.
 If these fields do not match the switch integration, contact your remote maintenance center.
 You may need to reload the switch integration software.